MatthewGerber/rlai/docs/case_studies/robocode.md

 be satisfied by this approach.

 ## Radar-Driven Aiming Against a Mobile Opponent
-Primary challenges compared with previous:
+Compared with the preceding development iteration, a mobile opponent introduces the following challenges.

-* Coordination of radar and gun rotation
+* Coordination of radar and gun rotation:
-* Unreliability of enemy bearings
+* Unreliability of enemy bearings:

 ### Reward Signal
 The reward signal at each time step is defined as the sum of bullet power that has hit the opponent, minus the sum of